Center for Wireless Technology

 In the Internet of Things even more devices are being connected wirelessly.
 For these devices to communicate with one another quickly, simultaneously and without error, new technologies are needed.
 The Center for Wireless Technology Eindhoven (CWTe) combines state-of-the-art facilities with expertise in various disciplines to study and improve wireless systems and antennas.

-Three research programs
+four research programs

 One of the research programs being pursued at the laboratory aims to achieve data speeds of 1 terabit per second.
 This is roughly one thousand times faster than today's WiFi.
 Scientists at the lab are also working on small, wireless sensors that draw their power from radio waves in the wireless network.
 A third program involves terahertz technology.
 This is being used by researchers to develop new techniques for razor-sharp medical imaging, and weapons detection using extremely-highfrequency signals.
 The fourth program investigates techniques for designing the next generation of radio telescopes.

 Many test labs under one roof